On particle Gibbs sampling: Introduction

-One of the objectives of this paper is to undertake a theoretical study of Particle Gibbs.
-We design a coupling construction between two Particle Gibbs updates that start from two different trajectories and using this coupling construction, we are able to establish that the coupling probability may be made arbitrary large if the number $N$ of particles is large enough.
-A direct consequence is the uniform geometric ergodicity of the Particle Gibbs Markov transition kernel.
+The objective of this paper is to undertake a theoretical study of particle Gibbs to try to support its very favourable performance observed in practice.
+For this, we design a coupling construction between two particle Gibbs updates that start from different trajectories and establish that the coupling probability may be made arbitrarily large by increasing the number of particles $N$.
+As a direct corollary, we conclude that the transition kernel of particle Gibbs is uniformly ergodic (under suitable conditions).
+This strong result supports why particle Gibbs can be expected, and does indeed, perform so well in practice.
+Our coupling construction is maximal for some special cases and appears unique in the literature on particle systems.

-We also derive several variants of the Particle Gibbs algorithm by considering alternative resampling schemes, which is an unexplored and important facet of PMCMC.
-We also discuss backward sampling, an extra step for Particle Gibbs proposed by \citet{Whiteley_disc_PMCMC}.
-We show that all these variants of Particle Gibbs (including the original algorithm) define reversible kernels.
-Regarding backward sampling, we establish that the Particle Gibbs kernel which incorporates backward sampling dominates Particle Gibbs without it, in asymptotic efficiency as measured by the variance of the CLT.
-Finally, we present a detailed numerical comparison of all these different algorithms.

-The plan of the paper is the following.
-Sections \ref{sec:Notations} and \ref{sec:Model} set up respectively the notations and the considered Feynman-Kac model.
-Section \ref{sec:Probabilistic-description-of} gives a probabilistic description of the corresponding particle system, and Section \ref{sec:CPF} derives the conditional distribution associated to the Particle Gibbs step.
-Section \ref{sec:Conditional-resampling-algorithm} describes the conditional resampling algorithms corresponding to either residual and systematic resampling.
-Section \ref{sec:Main-result} develops the coupling construction mentioned above.
-Section \ref{sec:Variations} introduces a variant of Particle Gibbs which we call ``forced move''.
-Section \ref{sec:Backward-sampling} discusses the BS (backward sampling) step, establishes that Particle Gibbs, either with or without an extra BS step, defines a reversible kernel, and uses this result to establish that Particle Gibbs with BS dominates Particle Gibbs without.
-Section \ref{sec:Numerical-experiments} is a numerical study of the several variants of Particle Gibbs algorithm.
-Section \ref{sec:Conclusion} concludes.
-The Appendix contains the proofs of technical results not included in the main body of the paper.